aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent/connect/index.md

 If you see a black command like terminal screen and a prompt, you are now connected to the EC2 based workstation.
 With Session Manager it is not necessary to allow SSH access to the EC2 instance from a network level, reducing the attack surface of that EC2 instance.

-Execute the following commands to ensure a consistent experience.
+Execute the following commands to ensure a familiar experience.

 ```
 bash